SickChill/sickchill/readme.md

 - [Mobile](http://imgur.com/a/WPyG6)

 #### Dependencies
- To run SickRage from source you will need Python 2.7.x and PyOpenSSL
+ To run SickRage from source you will need Python 2.7.10

 #### [![Feature Requests](https://cloud.githubusercontent.com/assets/390379/10127973/045b3a96-6560-11e5-9b20-31a2032956b2.png)](http://feathub.com/SiCKRAGETV/SickRage)